-Welcome to Eugene Eye Care, the office of Drs.
-Ofner, Neale, Bordewick, and Fleming.
+Welcome to Eugene Eye Care.
 We are pleased to introduce you to the art of cataract surgery, and explain how the removal of your cataract represents an opportunity to improve your vision.

 Before we go on, take a moment to consider your vision.
 Just as every person is unique, every person’s vision is unique.
 Some are blessed with excellent vision from birth, and are able to function without corrective lenses of any kind.
 Others are born with eyes that require corrective lenses such as contacts or glasses from an early age.

 Regardless of whether or not you have needed glasses before, when cataracts are removed, the playing field is leveled.
 If you have needed strong glasses all your life, you will likely be less dependent on them after surgery.
 However, even if you did not need glasses before, there is a chance that you may need them after surgery!
 On this web page, we will explain how the use of glasses can be minimized or even eliminated through modern surgical techniques.

 At the age of about 45 everyone begins to experience a condition known as “presbyopia,” or the need for reading glasses.
 For those who already wear glasses, bifocals become necessary.
 For those lucky few who never needed glasses before, reading glasses usually become necessary.

 Since most patients who visit our office with cataracts are seniors, the concept of presbyopia is all too familiar.
 However, cataract is a condition that affects people of all ages.
 If you are younger than 45 years old, or if you have never needed reading glasses it is especially important for you to grasp this concept.
 After your cataracts are removed, your vision will change and you WILL experience the need for corrective lenses to help you see things that are up close.